-Option 1.
-Configure the Catalyst 2960-S, 3560-X, and 3750-X
+Option 1: Configure the Catalyst 2960-S, 3560-X, and 3750-X

-Step 1: Set the stack master switch.
+Step 1: If you are configuring a stack of switches, set the stack master switch.

+'''

 switch [switch number] priority 15

+'''

 When there are multiple Catalyst 2960-S or 3750-X Series switches configured in a stack, one of the switches controls the operation of the stack and is called the stack master.
 When three or more switches are configured as a stack, configure the stack master switch functionality on a switch that does not have uplinks configured.

-Figure 11 - Stack master placement in a switch stack stack-mac persistent timer 0
+Figure 10 - Stack master placement in a switch stack